GavinPlusPlus/LookingGlassBugs/README.md

   2. Give your bug report a tag that is fitting

 Thank you for reporting bugs and making Looking Glass better!

+Special Thanks to Ryan Asche for testing Looking Glass